EMIRG-Group/Canada/README.md

 <!-- ============ PRODUCTIVITY ============ -->
 <section id="productivity">
   <h2 class="sec">The productivity problem</h2>
   <p class="deck">Strip away tariffs, oil prices and immigration policy, and this is the number that determines whether Canadians are meaningfully better off in 2035.
-It has been going the wrong way for over a decade.</p>
+It has been going the wrong way for over a decade — and then, on 3 September, it turned.</p>

   <figure>
     <svg viewBox="0 0 720 230" role="img" aria-label="Comparison of cumulative real GDP per capita growth from Q4 2014 to Q2 2026: Canada 5 percent, United States 23 percent.">